 Read about the other uses of Ninja blender.

-Is There A Food Processor Attachment For Ninja?
+Is There A Ninja Blender Food Processor Attachment?

-As of 2020/2021, I’d have to go with the Ninja BL770 Mega Kitchen System and Blender as my pick for the best Ninja food processor.
+As of 2020/2021, I’d have to go with the Ninja BL770 Mega Kitchen System and Blender as my pick for the best Ninja blender food processor combo.

 This food processor comes with a powerful 1500W motor as its base that’s more than capable of handling even heavy-duty food processing tasks like crushing ice or shredding hard cheese.